yueweng/restaurant-recommender/README.md

 Based on Reviews by the users, I created a similarity matrix and built a recommender based on that.
 Similarly, I used the description of the restaurants to generate a recommender as well.

 ### Challenges
 Collaborative Filtering is one method that I wanted to use.
 This became a challenge as many reviewers have not been to most of the restaurants listed and the sparcity of the matrix is really huge.
-This lead to a lack of data needed to generated a collaborative filtering matrix, which leads to incorrect recommendations.
+This lead to a lack of data needed to generate a collaborative filtering matrix, which leads to incorrect recommendations.

 ### Tools Used
 Python, BeautifulSoup, Selenium, Jupyter Notebook, Pandas, MongoDB, Docker, Matplotlib, Flask